Amazing road trip in Andalusia, Spain | 7 Day Southern Spain Itinerary

 Gas stations are scattered generously around Andalusia, but as a rule of thumb you should fill up when you see a station.

-Planning a road trip in Andalusia is actually quite easy.
+Planning an Andalucia road trip is actually quite easy.
 Once you’ve booked the car and hotels, you just need to decide for an itinerary.

 Book accommodation and tours in advance

-During the summer months I would recommend booking accommodation and tours in advance.
-Personally, I don’t like arriving to a new town without a place to stay.
+During the summer months I recommend booking accommodation and tours in advance.
+Personally, I don’t like arriving in a new town without a place to stay.
 I’d rather spend my time exploring and kicking back.

 Weather and road conditions